elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 Since we have now changed our registry to use `KV.Bucket.Supervisor`, which is registered globally, our tests are now relying on this shared, global supervisor even though each test has its own registry.
 The question is: should we?

 It depends.
 It is ok to rely on shared global state as long as we depend only on a non-shared partition of this state.
-For example, every time we register a process under a given name, we are registering a process against a shared name registery.
-However, as long as we guarantee the names are specific to each test, by using a construct like `context.test`, we won't have concurrency or data dependency issues between the tests.
+For example, every time we register a process under a given name, we are registering a process against a shared name registry.
+However, as long as we guarantee the names are specific to each test, by using a construct like `context.test`, we won't have concurrency or data dependency issues between tests.

-The same happens with our bucket supervisor.
-Although multiple registries may start buckets on the shared global supervisor, those buckets and registeries are isolated from each other.
-We would only run into concurrency issues if we used a function like `Supervisor.count_children(KV.Bucket.Supervisor)` which would count all buckets from all registries, potentially giving different results when tests are run concurrently.
+Similar reasoning should be applied to our bucket supervisor.
+Although multiple registries may start buckets on the shared bucket supervisor, those buckets and registries are isolated from each other.
+We would only run into concurrency issues if we used a function like `Supervisor.count_children(KV.Bucket.Supervisor)` which would count all buckets from all registries, potentially giving different results when tests run concurrently.

-For all of those reasons, we are fine with relying on the shared global supervisor.
-In case it ever becomes a problem, you can start a supervisor per test and pass it as argument to the registry under test.
+Since we have relied only on a non-shared partition of the bucket supervisor so far, we don't need to worry about concurrency issues in our test suite.
+In case it ever becomes a problem, we can start a supervisor per test and pass it as argument to the registry `start_link` function.

-Now that our application is properly supervised and test, let's see how we can speed things up.
+Now that our application is properly supervised and tested, let's see how we can speed things up.